laszlocph/website/index.md

 Understanding both tech and people gives me the right perspective to do so.
 Because leading engineers is no herding cats.

 Some of my articles:

+* <a href="http://laszlo.cloud/Attack-your-cloud-bill" style="color: red; align: center;">Attack your cloud bill: a hybrid cloud strategy with Rancher, AWS and Google</a>
 * <a href="http://laszlo.cloud/I-get-it-Laszlo-but-how-do-I-get-started" style="color: red; align: center;">I get it Laszlo, but how do I get started?</a><br/>
 * <a href="http://laszlo.cloud/Simple-Jenkins-and-Docker-workflow" style="color: red; align: center;">A simple Jenkins 2.0 and Docker workflow</a>